veu/mini-tetris/README.md

   Because that always looks the same apart from the `Array.map` body the mapping function `M` is called as a template literal tag function with the body as an argument which is then passed to `eval()`.
+* Operators like `|=` store the original value of the assigned variable before evaluating the right side.
+This way the variable `S` can be used to keep the score and build the UI at the same time.
+After the UI has been created, the right side of `S|=…` evaluates to `0` resetting `S` to the score.
 * `onkeyup` is shorter than `onkeydown` though less responsive.
 * `KeyboardEvent.which` is shorter than `KeyboardEvent.keyCode`.
 * The key code is stored in the global variable `k`and can thus be used outside of the event handler.